29 Tips To Improve Your Trade Show & Event Marketing

-Don’t lose the focus of your audience by posting without a strategy.
-Plan your who, what, where and when so you can attract and engage the right people to your exhibit.
+Don’t lose the focus of your audience by going all in without a trade show marketing strategy.
+Plan your who, what, where and when so you can attract and engage with the right people at your booth.
 Trade show marketing is a powerful way to build brand awareness and set the stage for your upcoming event.

 If you want to get a return on your show investment, you will need to plan well.
 Define who will be attending the event and how you will attract them to your booth, keeping in mind your value to them.
 How will you communicate your brand’s key attributes (verbally, visually, emotionally) in ways that will be appealing and memorable to attendees?

-Remember, people attend shows to learn about new products and services that can alleviate or solve something that either is now, or could be, an issue in their world.
+Remember, people attend trade shows to learn about new products and services that can alleviate or solve something that either is now, or could be, an issue in their b2b environment.
 So, educate them on your brand in an enticing way and you will be surprised how they respond.

-Here’s a pre, during, and post-show outline with 29 important things to do that will help ensure you knock your next trade show out of the park:
+Here’s a pre, during, and post-show outline with 29 important tips that will help ensure you knock your next trade show out of the park: